 Yes, indeed, I can easily get all my project files, but how exactly would I …

 - Download the issue tracker (not the data, the service)?

 - HTTP 301 redirect all my backlinks?

 No, Microsoft did not make a commitment to open source when buying Github.
-They just bought back access to developers they had lost by pissing them off for decades in order to play the same old game all over again.
+They just bought back access to developers they had lost by pissing them off for decades, in order to play the same old game all over again.
 Microsoft has not changed beyond getting a more diplomatic CEO.
-Vendor lock-in is the antithesis (closed source is just the means to an end) to Open Source and cloud storage is simply the new proprietary DOC file format.
+Their main strategy is still vendor lock-in, which is the antithesis (closed source is just the means to an end) to Open Source and cloud storage simply is the new proprietary DOC file format.